-For adults and children over 12 years of age, the recommended starting dose of loperamide – simethicone is 2 tablets or caplets after the first loose bowel movement.
-After this first dose, 1 tablet should be taken after each loose bowel movement.
-No more than 4 tablets should be taken each day.
+For adults and children over 12 years of age, the recommended starting dose of loperamide-simethicone is 2 caplets after the first loose bowel movement.
+After this first dose, 1 caplet should be taken after each loose bowel movement.
+No more than 4 caplets should be taken each day.

-For children 6 to 11 years of age, the recommended starting dose of loperamide – simethicone is 1 tablet or caplet after the first loose bowel movement.
-After this dose, ½ tablet or caplet should be taken after each loose bowel movement.
-Children aged 9 to 11 years may take a maximum of 3 tablets or caplets each day.
-Children aged 6 to 8 years may take a maximum of 2 tablets or caplets each day.
+For children 6 to 11 years of age, this medication should only be used on the advice of a physician.
+The recommended starting dose of loperamide-simethicone is 1 caplet after the first loose bowel movement.
+After this dose, ½ caplet should be taken after each loose bowel movement.
+Children aged 9 to 11 years may take a maximum of 3 caplets each day.
+Children aged 6 to 8 years may take a maximum of 2 caplets each day.